Last Updated on November 27, 2020 by Queenie Mak

 Do you have trouble buying gifts for the people in your life who doesn’t want or need anything?
 You know they enjoy travelling but they are very specific on what they like and rejects almost everything else?

-As a minimalist traveller, I am pretty picky about what I buy.
-I seldom purchase anything because I really don’t need much.
-And whatever I do buy, it has to be practical, useful, small enough to travel with and durable.
+As a minimalist traveller myself, I am pretty selective about what I buy.
+Okay, I am downright picky!
+I hardly buy anything because I really don’t need much and I don’t like to be wasteful.
+And whatever I do buy, it has to be practical, useful, small and light enough to travel with.

 Want to read this post later?
 Pin it on your Pinterest board!

 As a minimalist, I would rather not get anything.
-Doesn’t matter if its gifts for Christmas or birthday, I really don’t need or want anything.
+Doesn’t matter if they are Christmas gifts or birthday presents, I really don’t need or want anything.
 Perhaps it is years of accumulating things and having the urge to throw things away; I’m okay with not having a lot of “stuff.”